harperdunn/rende-burritobowl-emissions/README.md

 # rende-burritobowl-emissions
-Program that shows you the greenhouse gas emissions of your Burrito Bowl order at Rendezvous restaurant at UCLA
+Program that shows you the greenhouse gas emissions of your Burrito Bowl order at Rendezvous restaurant at UCLA.
+Created using Qt Creator in C++.

 **Motivation**